1.5pounds(680g)tilapia fillets - 6 (4oz / 115g) or 4 (6oz / 170g) fillets, skinless - see Note A

 Blend garlic, ginger, green chilies, cooking oil, lemon juice, and 2 tablespoons of water together in a blender until smooth.

 Transfer the paste to a bowl.
-Add in yogurt, Kashmiri chili powder, ground cumin, ground coriander, salt, garam masala powder and cayenne pepper.
+Add in yogurt, Kashmiri chili powder, cumin powder, coriander powder, salt, garam masala powder and cayenne pepper.
 Mix until well combined.

 Pat the fish fillets dry with paper towels and cut each into halves or thirds, depending on their size.
-Coat them all evenly with the prepared spice paste.
-Set the oven to 400°F (200°C), with the oven rack positioned in the center, and let the fish marinate while the oven preheats.
+Coat them all evenly with the prepared marinade.
+Set the oven to 400°F (200°C).
+Put one rack in the middle of the oven.
+Put the second rack 6 to 8 inches below the top heating element for broiling.
+Let the fish marinate while the oven preheats.

-Arrange the tilapia in a single layer in a baking dish/sheet.
+Arrange the tilapia in a single layer in a baking dish.
 Don't overcrowd.
-Bake uncovered for 8 minutes.
-No need to flip the pieces mid-baking.
+Place it on the middle rack and bake uncovered for 8 minutes.
+No need to flip the fish while it cooks.

-Carefully move the fish to a higher rack (I use the second-from-top rack).
-Set your oven's broiler to 'high' and broil the fish for 6 to 10 minutes or until it gets nicely charred.
+Carefully move the fish to the higher rack.
+Set your oven's broiler to 'high' and broil the fish for 4 to 7 minutes or until it gets nicely charred.
 Don't leave it unattended.
 You want the surface charred, not burnt, so keep an eye.
-Rotate the baking dish/sheet halfway through for even browning.
+Rotate the baking dish halfway through for even browning.
 Broiling time may vary depending on your oven type.

 To serve, squeeze some fresh lemon juice on top and sprinkle chopped cilantro.
-Enjoy with rice, naan or veggies/salad of your choice.
-If you try this recipe, I'd love to hear how it turned out in your kitchen.
-Leave your rating and comment below.
+Enjoy with rice, naan, veggies or salad of your choice.

 Notes

-Note A: Tilapia – Fish fillets come in different sizes, so go by weight, not quantity, or you might end up with under- or over-seasoned fish.Note B: Green Chilies – Adjust the amount of these depending on how spicy you like your food.
-Deseed them if you prefer.
+Note A: Tilapia – Fish fillets come in different sizes, so go by weight, not quantity, or you might end up with under- or over-seasoned fish.Note B: Green Chilies – I use small-sized Indian or Thai chilies.
+Adjust the amount of these depending on how spicy you like your food.
 I wouldn’t leave them out completely as they contribute to the overall flavor.
 Feel free to use other varieties, but avoid thicker-walled peppers like jalapenos or serranos.